 We took iPads with downloaded Netflix shows so we could watch without needing wifi.

 There are 2 USB ports in the rear for charging and 2 power sockets.
 The power sockets only work when you are plugged into a powered campsite though.

-We had no issues with drivability of the van.
+We had no issues with the drivability of the van.
 It drove the distances without issue.
 Everything was fairly easy to find, with the exception of the fuel cap switch which took us a good 10 minutes to figure out when we went to fuel up.

 The instructions provided in the van are very basic, but what tricked us was more that the cap was sticking.
 When we turned it into a 2 person job, it thankfully opened so we could refuel!

 Excess Reduction Cover

 We opted for the Stress-Free Plus insurance option, which is the highest level of cover offered.
 This meant zero excess and pretty much zero stress.